 Wrong: Don’t be a sissy.
 It’s only a lizard.

-Right: The lizard scared you?
+Right: Did the lizard scare you?

 Comments